Understanding The UK Air Passenger Duty (APD)

 • Some people will position themselves to Dublin to start their itinerary, because flights from Ireland aren’t subjected to the UK APD (and as a bonus, flights out of Ireland are often cheaper than flights out of the UK, even taking that out of the equation); in some cases flights between the UK and Ireland can cost under $20, so this could save you some significant money

-• Some frequent flyer programs allow stopovers, so you can use those strategically; for example, Air Canada Aeroplan allows stopovers for 5,000 miles one-way, so you could fly from London to Copenhagen to New York with a stopover of just over 24 hours in Copenhagen, and then you’d only have to pay the short haul APD rather than the long haul APD
+• Some frequent flyer programs allow stopovers, including Air Canada Aeroplan, Air France-KLM Flying Blue, and Alaska Mileage Plan, so you can use those strategically; for example, you could fly from London to New York via Amsterdam with a stopover of just 24 hours there, and then you’d only have to pay the short haul APD rather than the long haul APD

 Avoid the UK APD by traveling from Ireland